-Students transferring into the Harborfields Central School District may register at the school they will be attending.
+Students transferring into Harborfields Central School District may register at Central Registration located in the

+District Offices.
 A recent report card helps school officials gain important background information.
 All incoming students must present proof of immunization against the communicable diseases listed on page 30 of this calendar.
 A parent or guardian must accompany any student who registers for or withdraws from school.
 Further information is available on the district's website (www.harborfieldscsd.net) or at the district office.